chengrcli/bootstrap/osa/readme.md

   vagrant up
   ```

-- Setup the `deployer` and run playbook to setup openstack
+- Setup the `deployer` and run playbook to setup openstack. **NOTE:** For baremetal case, you need to manually do the steps in bootstrap.sh.
   ```
   vagrant ssh deployer
   sudo su -